malrepos/Assignment--Module-18/README.md

 - The streamlit application was revised to include the fields "sender", "receiver" and "amount".
 The user is able to enter information into these fields as part of creating a block.

-- When a new block is created, it will now include an instance of a Record class, taking the parameters from the "Sender", "receiver" and "amount" fields the user entered on teh app.
+- When a new block is created, it will now include an instance of a Record class, taking the parameters from the "sender", "receiver" and "amount" fields the user entered on the streamlit web interface.

-- The streamlit app was run.
+- The streamlit app was run using
+  `streamlit run pychain.py`.

 - Three blocks were added successfully.